ujjwalguptaofficial/mahal-doc/content/docs/store/state.md

 # State

-The `State` decorator can be used to map the state value.
+The `state` decorator can be used to map the state value.
 The mapped value is reactive which means it is automatically updated when state is mutated.

 ```
 <html>